Get started with Bitbucket Cloud

 Code middleware to let your third-party secret provider communicate with Bitbucket.

-Set up your Bitbucket runner to contact your third-party secret provider.
+If you are using self-hosted runners, set up your Bitbucket runner to contact your third-party secret provider.

-Set up your Bitbucket pipeline to retrieve secrets
+Set up your Bitbucket pipeline to retrieve secrets.

 We’ve provided a sample repository to get you started.
 This repository contains an example java app for a third-party secret provider integration.